efea-umich/cse-593/main-project/project.typ

 We present our statistical test results across the tasks together with interpretive comments related to our user requirements (2, 3, and 4).
 For Task 1, which involved a trivial "Yes" reply, the phone took a mean of 8.222 seconds while the smartwatch with intervention took 4.380 seconds.
 A paired t-test yielded t=3.9919 and p=0.0021, indicating that participants completed this extremely simple task faster on the watch, likely because the suggested reply was readily available and the phone had to be retrieved from a pocket.
 Although we did not specifically hypothesize a watch advantage for Task 1, these data show that, for tasks requiring just a few taps, the convenience of wearing the device on the wrist can surpass phone-based typing.

 Task 2 required typing a short 14-character phrase.
-When comparing the baseline smartwatch keyboard (Mean=18.946s) to the smartwatch with intervention (Mean=18.628s), a paired t-test found t=0.3072 and p=0.7644, so we cannot reject the null hypothesis of “no difference” in completion time.
-Meanwhile, the phone (Mean=9.152s) significantly outperformed the watch with intervention (Mean=18.628s), as shown by t=−6.5191 and $p<0.01$.
+When comparing the baseline smartwatch keyboard (Mean=18.946s) to the smartwatch with intervention (Mean=18.628s), a paired t-test found $t=0.3072$ and $p=0.7644$, so we cannot reject the null hypothesis of “no difference” in completion time.
+Meanwhile, the phone (Mean=9.152s) significantly outperformed the watch with intervention (Mean=18.628s), as shown by $t=−6.5191$ and $p<0.01$.
 Thus, for short tasks requiring moderate text entry, the phone remained substantially faster.

-We also examined longer text-entry tasks, labeled Task 3; it has two sub-tasks, Task 3.1 for 68 characters and Task 3.2 for 75 characters.
-In Task 3.1, the baseline watch averaged 66.169 seconds versus 66.272 seconds with the intervention (t=−0.0270, p=0.9789), and in Task 3.2, the baseline watch averaged 66.447 seconds compared to 62.987 seconds with intervention (t=0.8117, p=0.4342).
+We also examined longer text-entry tasks, labeled Task 3; it has two sub-tasks, Task 3a for 68 characters and Task 3b for 75 characters.
+In Task 3a, the baseline watch averaged 66.169 seconds versus 66.272 seconds with the intervention ($t=−0.0270, p=0.9789$), and in Task 3b, the baseline watch averaged 66.447 seconds compared to 62.987 seconds with intervention ($t=0.8117, p=0.4342$).
 Neither showed a significant difference, so we cannot reject the null hypothesis for longer phrases on the watch.
 Phone-based input times were substantially lower for Task 3, reflecting the continued phone advantage for longer messages.

-For accuracy, we aggregated Tasks 2, 3.1, and 3.2 and calculated mean errors per 100 characters.
+For accuracy, we aggregated Tasks 2, 3a, and 3b and calculated mean errors per 100 characters.
 With the unassisted watch keyboard, the mean was 14.691 errors per 100 characters (SD=5.187) versus 9.401 (SD=4.879) with intervention.
-A paired t-test indicated t=1.9778 and p=0.0735, which is above the 0.05 threshold, so we cannot conclude statistical significance.
+A paired t-test indicated $t=1.9778$ and $p=0.0735$, which is above the 0.05 threshold, so we cannot conclude statistical significance.
 However, the difference is suggestive of a possible improvement at around the 10% significance level.
 Given this marginal result, we note that a larger sample might clarify whether the dynamic hitbox substantially reduces error rates in everyday tasks.

+Additionally, to test the hypothesis, $H_0:$ There is no relationship between accuracy and task completion time, we calculated the Pearson correlation between time taken with intervention and mean errors.
+The result was r=0.5234 with p=0.0808, suggesting a marginal but not statistically significant association at $alpha=0.05$.
+In other words, lower error rates did not consistently translate into less overall time for Tasks 2 and 3, each involving fewer than 80 characters.
+This outcome means we cannot reject the null hypothesis that accuracy and completion time are uncorrelated in our current study, so even with fewer mistakes, the dynamic hitbox design does not necessarily reduce total task duration for these short and moderate text lengths.

 In terms of requirements, these results mean that users did not fix mistakes faster on the watch than on the phone for moderate or longer tasks (Requirement 2), and we do not see a definitive statistically significant improvement in watch-based accuracy (Requirement 3).
 For short tasks with moderate text (Task 2), the dynamic hitbox did not meaningfully reduce completion time compared to baseline, and the phone remained faster (Requirement 4).
 The single exception was an extremely trivial prompt (Task 1), where tapping a single suggested reply on the watch outpaced pulling out the phone and typing.
 Overall, the watch-based intervention provided only a marginal accuracy improvement, and it did not significantly reduce time on more complex tasks, suggesting that future design iterations may need a stronger predictive approach or alternative input methods to better compete with the phone for text entry.